peter-ri/NGStackReg/README.md

 * [x] Maybe: Add image resizing
 * [ ] Maybe: Add ops or service functionality

+## Disclosure:
+Various models from GitHub Copilot were used in the development of version 0.2.0.

 ## References:

 1. Ringel (2018) Mechanisms of delivery and mode of action of type VI secretion system effectors. *Doctoral Thesis* (DOI: [10.5451/unibas-006805400](https://doi.org/10.5451/unibas-006805400))